digital-sustainability/oss-github-benchmark/README.md

 #### search?: string;

-a search term
+A search term.

 #### sort?: string;

-the column by which to sort the institutions
+The column by which to sort the institutions.

 #### direction?: 'ASC' | 'DESC';

 #### page?: string;

-page index
+Page index.

 #### count?: string;

-limit for institutions returned
+Limit for institutions returned.

 #### includeForks?: string;

-if forked repos should be included in repo count itself and sorting by it
+If forked repos should be included in repo count and sorting.

 #### sector?: string[];

-only include institutions in these sectors
+Only include institutions in these sectors.

 ### Response